Lewis & Clark Come to Life at These 6 Interpretive Centers

 At Fort Columbia Historical State Park, the buildings and coastal views are the perfect way to get a sense of the life and adventure these two explorers lived.
 Discover the way life used to be when strolling past historic buildings that were constructed after World War II and while viewing old WWII artifacts.
 The interpretive center displays tales of the discoveries and explorations of Lewis and Clark, along with photos, artifacts and information on fur trading and the military community on the Columbia River.
-The park also offers a self-guided interpretive guided walk that gives information about the fort and the history on the historic site.
-While the interpretive center is currently closed due to COVID-19 until further notice, there are many features to tour and experience outside, whether it be trails, the lengthy shores of the Columbia River, the historic buildings or self-guided tours.
+The park also offers a self-guided interpretive guided walk that gives information about the fort and the history on the historic site while allowing visitors to take in the beautiful trails and lengthy shores of the Columbia River.
 The area will bring you and your class back in time while informing you on the details of Lewis and Clark’s stay in Chinook, Washington.

 Lewis & Clark Boat House and Museum (St. Charles, MO)